 1/3rd of the world coastal regions are at high risk of degradation.

-Cousteau Coastal Programs are aiming at sustainable development of the coastal areas with current projects in Integrated Coastal Zone Management (ICZM) and with the Jacques Cousteau observatory in Mexico.
+Cousteau Coastal Programs are aiming at sustainable development of the coastal areas with current projects in Integrated Coastal Zone Management (ICZM), the Jacques Cousteau observatory in Mexico and the restoration of Easter Island forest ecosystem.